Your cart is currently empty!

 Incandescent fixtures are the least energy-efficient and have the shortest lifespan.
-The only benefit to these lights is that they do not need to warm up.
+The only benefit of these lights is that they do not need to warm up.

 LED Lighting – Better in Every Aspect

-LED lighting saves you money in more ways than one.
-From the get-go, LED lights provide a brighter shine with less wattage.
+LED lighting will save you money in many ways.
+At the outset, LED lights provide brighter lighting while using less wattage.
 This means when switching from a traditional bulb, you can get more light with less energy.
-Less energy means lower electric bills, which is always an improvement.
+Using less energy will reduce your electric bills.

-LED light bulbs require less energy to operate than other alternative light sources.
+LED lights don’t require as much energy to function as other light sources.
 This is the reason that you’ll see a significant reduction in your business’ operating costs.

-But, it has other advantages as well.
+But it has other advantages as well.
 LEDs won’t just save you money on your monthly electric bill, they’ll help cut costs in other areas as well.
-Because they have a longer lifespan, at least 4x longer than other bulbs, you don’t need to replace them as often.
+Because they have a longer lifespan, at least four times longer than other bulbs, you don’t need to replace them as often.